When considering changing Medigap plans, there are a few things you should know before you leap for change.

 - You signed up for Medicare Advantage and within a year you decide you want to enroll in – or switch back to — Original Medicare with a Medigap policy.

-We know your time is valuable, if you prefer to compare rates online then please click here to be brought to our rate form.
+We know your time is valuable if you prefer to compare rates online then fill out our online rate form.